CodingItWrong/codingitwrong.com/_drafts/refactoring-patterns-for-secondary-effects.md

+So far in the Rails architecture series, we've talked about the controversy over different approaches, as well as talking about the why and how of creating new types of class.
+I'd like to look in more detail about the most controversial of those classes: the ones related to secondary effects.

+When I say "secondary effects," here's what I mean.
+The primary effect of a write operation on the web operation is almost always a create, update, or delete on a database records.
+But there are often many secondary effects as well: creating or updating additional records, writing to logs, sending notifications via email, text, or mobile apps.
+I would even consider taking payment a secondary effect, for this reason: no system ever *just* takes payment: they always save a database record for an order or a donation.
+So placing the order or donation is the primary effect, and charging the card is the secondary effect.

 ## Callbacks

 This is the mechanism built in to Active Record for firing off secondary effects when models are created, updated, or deleted.
 There are a few downsides to this mechanism, though.
 The model is responsible for having full knowledge of all secondary effects.
 Also, the callbacks are always fired, so if they're only needed some of the time then the model is *also* responsible for knowing the conditions when they should be fired.
 Because of this, Big Nerd Ranch's "Ruby on the Server" course materials recommend only using callbacks for updating fields on the model for data consistency, such as setting a GUID or permalink field.
 Other needs for secondary effects should be handled by another pattern.